Phonovision

 SWT515-4 20th September 1927 - "Stookie Bill"

-The September 1927 disc starts with a horizontal white bar followed by one of Baird's ventriloquist's dummy heads.
+TheStookieBillThe September 1927 disc starts with a horizontal white bar followed by one of Baird’s ventriloquist’s dummy heads.
 A hand moves in to support the back of the head.
 After sweeping his other hand over the face, the operator moves the dummy head from side to side.
-The end half of the disc shows almost no movement with the exception of a hand in the lower part of the picture.
+The end half of the disc shows almost no movement with the exception of a hand in the lower part of the picture, adjusting part of the stand on which the head is mounted.

-Baird had several different "Stookie Bill"s.
-He used them in his experimental days as test objects.
+From Phonovision, and from two still pictures, Baird had a two different ‘Stookie Bill’ dummy heads which he used them in his experimental days as test objects.
 The lighting was sometimes too intense for his assistants to stay under for any length of time.
-This is where Stookie Bill came into his own.
-It didn't matter if he melted!
-(The frame sequence below should be viewed from right to left)
+This is where the Stookie Bills came into their own.
+It didn’t matter if they were scorched in the heat of the intense lights!

 RWT620-4, -6, -11 10th January 1928 - "Wally"